ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 --------

 This document describes the C/C++ Atomics Application Binary Interface for the Arm 64-bit architecture.
-This document lists the valid Mappings from C/C++ Atomic Operations to sequences of AArch64 instructions.
+This document lists the valid mappings from C/C++ Atomic Operations to sequences of AArch64 instructions.
 For further information on the memory model, refer to §B2 of the Arm Architecture Reference Manual [ARMARM_].